bernhardAxonIvy/doc/source/designer-guide/configuration/rest-clients.rst

 Example:

-- Given a valid resource of your remote service looks like this: ``https://api.twitter.com/{api.version}/status/...``
+Given a valid resource of your remote service looks like this: ``https://api.twitter.com/{api.version}/status/...``

-- Then the path template ``{api.version}`` can be set globally on the RestClient as property +------------------+----------+
+Then the path template ``{api.version}`` can be set globally on the RestClient as property

++------------------+----------+
 | Property         | Value    |
 +------------------+----------+
 | PATH.api.version |    2     |
 +------------------+----------+

-- The resolved uri would consequently looks as follows: ``https://api.twitter.com/2/status/...``
+The resolved uri would consequently look as follows: ``https://api.twitter.com/2/status/...``